What is a mandala, purposes and how to make a mandala

 Composition of the mandala

 A mandala is made up of geometric shapes, figurative or non-figurative drawings, pictograms, colors, symbols, significant or not.
-Usually the symbols repeat around the center point, resulting in a wheel whose sections can be the same or different.
-The mandala is also available in a multitude of variants and we will come back to the different possibilities later.
+Usually, the symbols repeat around the center point, resulting in a wheel whose sections can be the same or different.
+The mandala is also available in a multitude of variants, and we will come back to the various possibilities later.

 How to make a mandala

 To make a mandala, it’s very simple.
-Follow the steps below or check out my video on Youtube.
+Follow the steps below or check out my video on YouTube (in French).

 The material required to make a mandala is as follows: